5 Revelations From Cohen: 2017 Checks, 'Catch-And-Kill,' Possible Book Deal

 "Are you telling us, Mr. Cohen, that the president directed transactions in conspiracy with Allen Weisselberg and his son Donald Trump Jr. as part of a criminal conspiracy of financial fraud.
 Is that your testimony today?," Khanna asked.

-"Yes," Cohen replied, seeming to suggest this could be something that federal prosecutors in Manhattan are also probing.
+"Yes," Cohen replied, seeming to suggest this could be something that federal prosecutors in Manhattan are also investigating.

-House oversight committee Chairman Elijah Cummings, D-Md., appeared convinced.
+House Oversight Committee Chairman Elijah Cummings, D-Md., appeared convinced.
 After the hearing, reporters asked if he believed Trump had committed a crime while in office, given the check Cohen produced.
 "It appears that he did," Cummings responded.

 (2) Concerns about other allegations after Access Hollywood tape

 Trump has claimed the payment to Daniels had no connection to his 2016 presidential campaign and that it was simply made for personal reasons to do away with untrue allegations.
 But as Cohen told Del.
-Eleanor Holmes Norton, D-D.C., Wednesday, he was instructed to facilitate the payments to both women because Trump was worried about a "wildfire" effect after the 2005 interview with Billy Bush surfaced.
+Eleanor Holmes Norton, D-D.C., Wednesday, he was instructed to facilitate the payments to both women because Trump was worried about a "wildfire" effect after the 2005 footage with Billy Bush surfaced.

 "He was concerned with the effect that it had on the campaign and how women were seeing him and ultimately if he would have a shot in the general election," Cohen said.

-Cohen also detailed to Rep. Robin Kelly, D-Ill., the surreptitious way that was devised to dole out the payments through an LLC so that Melania Trump wouldn't discover them, and then Cohen used a personal home equity line of credit so that the payments both couldn't be traced back to Trump and so none of it would raise an eyebrow with Cohen's wife, who handles the couple's finances.
+Cohen also detailed to Rep. Robin Kelly, D-Ill., the surreptitious plot devised to dole out the payments through an LLC so that Melania Trump wouldn't discover them, and then Cohen used a personal home equity line of credit so that the payments both couldn't be traced back to Trump and so none of it would raise an eyebrow with Cohen's wife, who handles the couple's finances.

 As for being repaid, Cohen detailed how that was set up as well.